-was a leading Rock'n'Roll DJ in Melbourne, Australia.
+DJ Paul Miles is an eminent Rock'n'Roll DJ in Melbourne, Australia.

-held a Saturday night DJ residency at the
+has held a Saturday night DJ residency at the

 between 2005 and 2017, following the opening two-year DJ residency at

-Back in the Day nightclub.
+Back in the

-have been the soundtrack to so many fun times
+upbeat rock classics that have been the soundtrack to so many fun times

-of our lives, as well as modern rock songs for creating great new memories.
+of our lives, as well as modern rock songs for creating great new

-club crowds partying all night long
+classic signature style sees rock club crowds partying all night long

 to a celebratory journey through the coolest rock'n'roll music ever

 have also been rocked by his DJ sets at favourite Melbourne live music

-introducing bands to the stage as the night's emcee.
+while introducing bands to the stage as the night's emcee.

 Whether it's new cuts from the freshest home-grown

 talent, or tracks from the biggest international rock icons from all

 ever-changing selection of the absolute greatest rock hits and timeless

-Rock DJ Paul Miles certainly knows his rock and the uplifting
+Rock DJ Paul Miles certainly knows rock'n'roll and the uplifting

 songs that keep the girls dancin' and the guys groovin' for a great

 What is a Rock DJ?